mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part I Setters/readme.md

 }
 ```

-From now on, it will be impossible to create a polygon with less than three sides, thus fulfilling the bijection with the real world of Euclidean geometry.
+From now on, it will be impossible to create a polygon with less than three sides, thus fulfilling the bijection with the real-world of Euclidean geometry.

 Unless we use our setter …